SciPhi-AI/agent-search/README.md

      ```shell
      python -m agent_search.scripts.populate_qdrant_from_postgres run --delete_existing=True
      ```
-   - This step prepares the qdrant vector database as described in `config.ini`.
+   - This step prepares the qdrant vector database with the parameters defined in the `config.ini`.
 For direct installation assistance, contact [our team](mailto:owen@sciphi.ai).

 5. **Run the Server**:
    - Launch the AgentSearch server: